confuzeus/simple-django/ansible/README.md

 First, you need to create a file called _.vault_ inside the _ansible_ directory.
 Put the password you want to use in this file on a single line.
 This file is ignored by Git.
 After that, run `just encrypt` to encrypt everything.
 Be sure to add and commit the changes to Git.

+## Deployment

+The _django_ role contains an example deployment scenario.
+Modify it to fit your needs.